Technoprenerd/ipfs.technoprenerd.com/content/posts/hello-world.md

 Since IPFS is best for hosting static content, such as images or this blog, there are multiple ways to host it.
 But first, we need to add files.

 The following is an IPFS address of an image - [https://gateway.ipfs.io/ipfs/QmPL9KnRbE4qBkSsazNM9YXb3NXwnMhmeg4BtHGYY8HoyE](https://gateway.ipfs.io/ipfs/QmPL9KnRbE4qBkSsazNM9YXb3NXwnMhmeg4BtHGYY8HoyE).
-As you can see, the last part of the is the Content IDentifier (which can be translated to the hash of the file).
+As you can see, the last part of the url is the Content IDentifier or CID (which can be translated to the hash of the file).
 Like this <code>https://ipfs.io/ipfs/ CID  </code>.

 <h3>Adding files</h3>